MicrosoftDocs/customer-insights/ci-docs/predict-product-recommendation.md

 - At least 100 customers, preferably more than 10,000 customers.
 - Customer Identifier, a unique identifier to match transactions to an individual customer
 - At least one year of transactional data, preferably two to three years to include some seasonality.
 Transaction history must include:
-  - **Transaction ID:** Unique identifier of a purchase or transaction.
+  - **Transaction ID**: Unique identifier of a purchase or transaction.
-  - **Transaction date:** Date of the purchase or transaction.
+  - **Transaction date**: Date of the purchase or transaction.
-  - **Value of the transaction:** Numerical value of the purchase or transaction.
+  - **Value of the transaction**: Numerical value of the purchase or transaction.
-  - **Unique product ID:** ID of the product or service purchased if your data is at a line item level.
+  - **Unique product ID**: ID of the product or service purchased if your data is at a line item level.

 Ideally, at least three or more transactions per Customer ID.